Envision Funding

 What’s Ahead

-Freddie Mac reported higher mortgage rates last week; the average rate for 30-year fixed-rate mortgages rose three basis points to 2.99 percent.
-Rates for 15-year fixed-rate mortgages averaged 2.54 percent and were eight basis points higher.
-Interest rates for 5/1 adjustable rate mortgages averaged one basis point higher at 2.91 percent.
-Discount points averaged 0.80 percent for 30-year fixed-rate mortgages, 0.70 percent for 15-year fixed-rate mortgages.
-Discount points for 5/1 adjustable rate mortgages averaged 0.30 percent.
+Freddie Mac reported higher mortgage rates last week as the average rate for 30-year fixed-rate mortgages rose by three basis points to 3.05 percent.
+Interest rates for 15-year fixed-rate mortgages averaged 2.38 percent and rose by four basis points.
+Rates for 5/1 adjustable rate mortgages also rose by four basis points to 2.77 percent on average.

 What’s Ahead